MatthewGregoire42/QuantumChallenges/README.md

 # QuantumChallenges
 My solutions to a series of challenges designed to engage with quantum computing, using Qiskit.
 These challenges are from Loren Sklar in the official Qiskit slack.

+In addition, `boilerplate.py` has the setup code needed to run quantum experiments (both on local simulators and exterior backends), visualize circuits, retrieve previously run jobs, and visualize the experiment results.
+Feel free to use it in your own projects!

 ## Challenge 1 (coinFlip)
 "Implement a quantum coin flip.
 A quantum coin flip returns a single bit with value '0' 50% of the time and '1' 50% of the time."